by Gordon M. Hahn

 In the days that followed, the demonstrators and barricades that had been disappearing from the square returned.
 On Sunday, December 15th, a rally of some 200,000 supporting Ukraine’s ‘European choice’ was feted by two US Senators – Chris Murphy (Democrat from Connecticut) and former Republican Party presidential candidate John McCain (Arizona), well-known for his anti-Russian and bitterly anti-Putin.
 His words seemed calculated to whip up an anti-Russian sentiment.
 McCain declared: “We are here to support your just cause, the sovereign right of Ukraine to determine its own destiny freely and independently.
 And the destiny you seek lies in Europe.
 We are here to support your just cause, the sovereign right of Ukraine to determine its own destiny freely and independently.
 And the destiny you seek lies in Europe.
 We…want to make it clear to Russia and Vladimir Putin that interference in the affairs of Ukraine is not acceptable to the United States.
 People of Ukraine, this is your moment.
 The free world is with you, America is with you, I am with you.”
 Warning Putin not to interfere in Ukrainian politics from Maidan Square in central Kiev seemed blatantly hypocritical and designed to antagonize Moscow (The Guardian, www.theguardian.com/world/2013/dec/15/ukraine-protesters-return-central-kiev-eu-campaign; Fox News, www.foxnews.com/politics/2013/12/15/senators-mccain-murphy-join-massive-ukraine-anti-government-protest-threaten/; Reuters, and http://www.reuters.com/article/2013/12/15/ukraine-idUSL6N0JU0BV20131215).
 While in Kiev McCain also met with ultra-nationalist Svoboda party leader Oleh Tyahnibok, whose followers had been and would continue to play a leading role in the violence on Maidan and the ultimate coercive seizure of power in February.
 Russian officials in fact expressed their dissatisfaction with this American interference (Weir, “Russia cries foul over Western embrace of Ukraine’s demonstrators”).

-Taken together or simply in its essential parts, the above seems or could arguably be interpreted to constitute nothing a violation of the Helsinki Final Act’s clauses banning the interference of member-states of the OSCE in the domestic politics of its other member-states.
+Taken together or simply in its essential parts, the above seemed nothing other than, or could arguably be interpreted to constitute a violation of the Helsinki Final Act’s clauses banning interference by OSCE member-states in the domestic politics of other OSCE member-states.
 The Final Act’s Section VI on ‘Non-Intervention in Internal Affairs’ reads: “The participating States will refrain from any intervention, direct or indirect, individual or collective, in the internal or external affairs falling within the domestic jurisdiction of another participating State, regardless of their mutual relations” (Helsinki Final Act, Conference on Security and Cooperation in Europe, Helsinki, 1975, http://www.osce.org/mc/39501?download=true, p.
 5).
 It would seem that the politics, indeed the crisis politics on the Maidan in those days, would constitute the “internal affairs falling within the jurisdiction” of Ukraine and not that of the US or its officials.
 Nuland, Pyatt, and McCain clearly failed to “refrain from any intervention, direct or indirect, individual or collective,” in Ukraine’s internal affairs.
 One would reasonably deem their intervention as rather direct.

 The Budapest Memorandum much cited by Western officials and pundits after Russia annexed Crimea from Ukraine in March 2014 to prove Putin had violated international law and the ‘rules of the game,’ pledged Russia and the U.S. to a “commitment to Ukraine, in accordance with the principles of the Final Act of the Conference on Security and Cooperation in Europe, to respect the independence and sovereignty and the existing borders of Ukraine” (www.cfr.org/arms-control-disarmament-and-nonproliferation/budapest-memorandums-security-assurances-1994/p32484).
 Thus, the West had violated not just the Helsinki Final Act but very arguably the Budapest Memorandum as well—one of the pillars of Ukraine’s state sovereignty—by encouraging revolutionaries to continue their demonstrations, helping to fund those same revolutionaries, and backing their illegal takeover after the fact as a ‘democratic’ development.
 For Moscow, this was a green light to reunite the Crimea, which had become part of the Ukraine SSR on the whim of the Soviet communist regime the new Ukrainian regime itself so bitterly rejects and where an overwhelming majority of the population wanted to be Russian citizens.